Monday, September 30, 2013

 And due to the confluence of all of these things, there was this.

-It has been a great ride from there to here and I'm happy to be doing it.
+It has been a great ride from there to here.
+I'm so happy to be riding along with it.

 DFTBA!